crvouga/pickflix-v1/backend/README.md

 - client POST to sign in endpoint with a firebase user idToken.
 - use firebase admin manage cookie session.
 🚨IMPORTANT NOTE ON chrome web browser cookie BUG🐛🚨.
 chrome for whatever reason doesn't set cookies when using localhost so when developing in chrome use the local network (like http://192.168.7.30) instead and make sure the local network is white listed for firebase authentication (https://console.firebase.google.com/project/pickflix/authentication/providers).

+CSRF protection is handle by the csurf library.
+NOTE: "XSRF-TOKEN" is attached to every response is sent back in the request by Axios implicitly.